meitarazar/IC-Map-Resource-Display-Trigger-Injector/README.md

-# IC Map Resource Display Trigger Injector
+# IC Map Resource Unveiler
 Upgrading IC maps to display resources from the beginning!

 ### How does it work?